google/oss-fuzz-vulns/README.md

 ## Removing an entry

-If a vulnerability in this repository is not considered a security vulnerability, it may be removed by submitting a PR.
+If a vulnerability in this repository is not considered a security vulnerability, it may be removed by submitting a PR to delete the corresponding files.